Gortyn History, Family Crest & Coats of Arms

 Further to the north in Scotland, the family could have originated in the old barony of Gorton in Midlothian where Edward de Couertone (for Gouertone) was a king's tenant in Edinburghshire.
 He rendered homage to King Edward I in 1296.
 Later, Mergaret de Gouiertoun held the lands of Gouiertoun in Loudonia in the reign of David II.

 Important Dates for the Gortyn family

 This web page shows only a small excerpt of our Gortyn research.
-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortyn History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortyn History in all our PDF Extended History products and printed products wherever possible.

 Gortyn Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Gortyn include Gorton, Gorten, Gortin and others.